Gibson Atherton: Personal

 His other three children were Charles E Atherton (born 1860), Della M Atherton (born 1865) and Anna V Atherton (born 1867).

+Death and burial

 He died on November 10, 1887.
 He was interred in Cedar Hill Cemetery.

 Ancestry

 His grandfather, Thomas Atherton (1765-1848) moved from Pennsylvania to Ohio.

-He descended from Quakers; his great grandfather Caleb Atherton (1736-1776), being a Quaker who was “outed” on Oct 4, 1764 at the Uwchlan Monthly Quaker Meeting for not following their principles and for marrying "out of their Society.
+He descended from Quakers; his great grandfather Caleb Atherton (1736-1776), being a Quaker who was “outed” on Oct 4, 1764 at the Uwchlan Monthly Quaker Meeting for not following their principles and for marrying "out of their Society".
 Caleb died in the revolutionary war at the Battle of Wyoming.
 He is related to historian, Lewis Eldon Atherton.

 The next generation back had emigrated to Pennsylvania from Farnworth, Lancashire in the 1700s.
-He a direct descendant of Gawain Atherton.
+He was a direct descendant of Gawain Atherton.
 His distant Atherton relatives include Bobby Atherton and Tommy Atherton.